Violent protests disrupt Montenegro's first gay pride parade

 BUDVA, Montenegro Protesters chanting "Kill the gays!" clashed with police trying to stop them reaching marchers taking part in Montenegro's first gay pride parade on Wednesday.

 Protesters chanting "You're sick!" carried banners demanding to keep "Montenegro healthy".
-At least 10 anti-gay demonstrators were arrested and several marchers were lightly injured, police said.
+At least 10 anti-gay demonstrators were arrested and several marchers were slightly injured, police said.

 Opponents of the parade had posted fake notices announcing the death of Cimbaljevic on public buildings in Budva.